The definitive guide to leads to business

 The power of omnichannel outbound

-Today’s outbound has nothing to do with blind cold calling.
-Think of it as a surgical approach that runs across multiple channels at once: the personalization of a strong email, smart interaction on LinkedIn, and yes, phone calls—but with solid context behind them.
-The goal is no longer to interrupt, but to start conversations with people you know are an excellent fit for your ideal customer profile (ICP).
+Today's outbound has nothing to do with cold calling into the void.
+Think of it more as a surgical approach that moves across several channels at once: the personalization of a good email, a smart LinkedIn interaction, and yes, phone calls, but with a solid reason behind them.
+The goal is no longer to interrupt, but to start conversations with people you know fit your ideal customer profile (ICP) perfectly.

 Imagine a flow like this: